RETESTING THE HAIR MINERALS

 This is not a cause for alarm, but for gratitude that one is uncovering and correcting deeper imbalances.
 Usually one feels better as these are uncovered, as it means one must no longer spend energy compensating and adapting to underlying imbalances.
 Adaptive energy that was tied up in this way is now freed and one often feels better.

-In those following a nutritional balancing program, blood, urine and other tests may also be skewed temporarily as the unwinding of layers of adaptations proceeds.
+In those following a development program, blood, urine and other tests may also be skewed temporarily as the unwinding of layers of adaptations proceeds.
 One simply addresses the imbalances that are present without placing too much emphasis on the seemingly worsened appearance of the mineral or other test.

 LITTLE CHANGE ON A RETEST